Yabbo/kubectl/README.md

   user:
     client-certificate-data: ClientCertGoesHere@@@
 ```
-<b>NOTE:</b> 10.0.0.15 is the VIP for our kubernetes cluster we definied in our konvoy config

 If you have a seprate config file you will need to specify the fule everytime you run kubectl:
 ```